 Q: Can my child run this event?

 A: YES!
 Children ages 14 and older are welcome to participate independently in either a recreational or competitive wave.
-However, kids ages 13 and under MUST participate in the same wave alongside an adult.
+However, kids ages 7-13 MUST participate in the same wave alongside a parent/guardian.

 Q: What’s the distance of the race?

 A: The total distance is approximately 3 miles.
-The route includes over 25 obstacles across 3 parks and various types of terrain.
+The route includes approximately 25 obstacles across 3 parks and various types of terrain.

 Q: Is there a bag check?